-It may also be communicated if authorised or required under any act or law, or if the person who provided the information gives written permission.
+Confidential information may be communicated if authorised or required under any act or law, or if the person who provided the information gives written permission.
 For example, a parent may give written permission for the service to share information about their child with a support agency such as Inclusion Support.